 With over three decades of ranching from north to south Florida, the Sampson family knows beef.
-Jeff and Janet Sampson, along with their son, Jared, and daughter, Jessica, raise a growing herd of 70 Animal Welfare Approved Black Angus mama cows on 200 acres in north-central Florida.
+Jeff and Janet Sampson, along with their son, Jared, and daughter, Jessica, raise a growing herd of Certified Grassfed by AWA Black Angus cattle in north-central Florida.
 The farm sits on top of the Suwannee Valley River Basin and natural springs feed its ponds, providing some of the cleanest water around.

 Over the years, Janet and Jeff have experimented with several different breeds of cattle, but for the past decade they have narrowed down their selection to Angus.
 “From a personal view, they are easy to work with and make great mothers,” Janet explains.
 “From a product standpoint, the quality just cannot be beat – a nice, lean, tender meat with a pleasant taste.”